 supplies

-- cookie sheets – because the drying process takes so long, you want to try and fit all of the oranges in the oven at the same time.
+Cookie Sheets – Because the drying process takes so long, you want to try and fit all of the oranges in the oven at the same time.
 You can either use one extra large baking sheet or two smaller ones.

-- parchment paper – to bake the sliced oranges on, so that they don’t stick to the cookie sheets.
+Parchment Paper – To bake the sliced oranges on, so that they don’t stick to the cookie sheets.
 I like to use unbleached parchment paper.

-- very sharp knife – you need a very sharp long knife to get even slices.
+Very Sharp Knife – You need a very sharp long knife to get even slices.
 If the knife is too dull, the orange will get some juice squeezed out and won’t look as pretty dried.
 You could use a mandolin slicer if you have one on hand.

-- cooling rack – to make sure the orange slices don’t get too dark in the oven, its best to let them finish drying on cooling racks on the counter.
+Cooling Rack – To make sure the orange slices don’t get too dark in the oven, its best to let them finish drying on cooling racks on the counter.

-- thread, twine or string – you can really use any type of string you like.
+Thread, Twine or String – You can really use any type of string you like.
 Even ribbon.
 It’ll depend on the look you’re wanting to achieve.
 I use a thick twine type of string but I’ve even seen people make dried orange garland with clear fishing line so that it looks like the orange slices are just hanging in air!

-- large needle – a darning or yarn needle is better than a regular sized needle if you’re using twine or string that’s thicker than thread.
+Large Needle – A darning or yarn needle is better than a regular sized needle if you’re using twine or string that’s thicker than thread.

 how to make a dried orange slice garland